Beyond the Mat: How Retiro Park Yoga is Building Madrid’s Warmest Expat Community

 If you’re considering one

-If you’ve been thinking about taking a couple of days for yourself, I’m running a small-group yoga retreat just outside Madrid in May.
+If you’ve been thinking about taking a couple of days for yourself, I run yoga retreats just outside Madrid.

 Read More